Clinical Ethics Consultation – a Particular Form of Valuation

-• Verena Stühlinger Institut für Public Health, Medical Decision Making und HTA, UMIT Tirol
+• Verena Stühlinger Institute for Public Health, Medical Decision Making and Health Technology Assessment, UMIT Tirol

 DOI: